 The notes of the Countess of Lovelace extend to about three times the length of the original memoir.
 Their author has entered fully into almost all the very difficult and abstract questions connected with the subject.

 We have to ask what Babbage meant by “algebraic working out”.
 The Bernoulli note is made of up equations, and a table and diagram which describes how the punch cards should be prepared for the programming of the Engine.
 It is the table and diagram that are the program, not the equations.
-So even though Babbage worked on the equations — and he did so to save Lovelace time, not because she couldn’t do them herself — that doesn’t mean Lovelace didn’t write what we now consider to be the program.
+So even though Babbage worked on the equations — and he did so to save Lovelace time, not because she couldn’t do them herself.
+Indeed, if she had not capability to understand the equations, how could she have detected his “grave mistake”?

-Babbage responded to this new version, “I like very much the improved form of the Bernoulli Note but can judge of it better when I have the Diagram and Notation.”
+Babbage responded to the new version, “I like very much the improved form of the Bernoulli Note but can judge of it better when I have the Diagram and Notation.”